qiskit-community/quantum-algorithms-benchmarks/README.md

 ## How to contribute

 The proposed solutions to a benchmark problem may either be executed on simulators or hardware.
-The platform on which the solution was obtained must be clearly indicated.
+The platform on which the solution was obtained and corresponding settings must be clearly indicated.
-Refer to the READMEs of the three sub-modules for detailed instructions on how to contribute:
+Refer to the READMEs of the sub-modules for detailed instructions on how to contribute:
 [Machine Learning](https://link_here),
 [Optimization](https://github.com/qiskit-community/quantum-algorithms-benchmarks
 /blob/main/optimization/), and